-Links between clear-sky longwave radiation and aspects of the hydrological cycle were quantified in models, reanalyses and observations over the period 1980-2000.
-There was broad consistency in relationships between variables in all datasets with low level moistening explaining enhanced clear-sky radiative cooling of the atmosphere to the surface and enhanced precipitation in ascendinding regions of the tropical circulation.
-The GISS\E\R model produced the least coherent relationships and CMAP precipitation, SRB surface fluxes and moisture variability in ERA40 appear spurious.
-The following primary conclusions are:
+Links between clear-sky longwave radiation and aspects of the hydrological cycle were quantified in models, reanalyses, and observations over the period 1980-2000.
+There was broad consistency in relationships between variables in all datasets with low-level moistening explaining enhanced clear-sky radiative cooling of the atmosphere to the surface and enhanced precipitation in ascending regions of the tropical circulation.
+The GISS-ER model produced the least coherent relation-ships and CMAP precipitation, SRB surface fluxes, and moisture variability in ERA-40 appear spurious.
+The following are the primary conclusions:

-• Models tend to underestimate the clear-sky surface net longwave radiation (SNLc), consistent with previous work (Wild 2008); only models that overestimate column integrated water vapor (CWV) can reproduce SNLc derived semi-empirically from observations (e.g. CNRM, MPI\ECHAM5).
-Nevertheless biases in mean fields are not thought to impact climate feedbacks (John and Soden 2007).

-• A robust increase in SNLc (less surface cooling) with CWV (~1-1.5 $Wm^{-2}/mm$ ) is relatively insensitive to region or dataset.
-Where greenhouse gas increases are prescribed and correlated with CWV increases, the calculated sensitivity is enhanced.

-• A significant rise in CWV with warming was detected in all datasets with the largest response over tropical ocean ascending regions and smallest response over land regions.
-The MPI\ECHAM5 and IPSL\CM4 CMIP3 models simulated the largest tropical responses and MIROC and INMCM models the lowest.

-• Increased radiative cooling of the atmosphere to the surface with warming is robust, of order 2-5 $Wm^{-2}K^{-1}$ over tropical oceans.
-The relationship over land is less coherent but a significant trend in SNLc was present for the CMIP3 ensemble mean of around 0.5 $Wm^{-2}$ per decade for tropical land and global means, consistent with analysis of surface observations over land (Wild et al. 2008); trends over tropical oceans are slightly larger.

-• Changes in OLRc are sensitive to forcing from greenhouse gas increases and volcanic aerosol in addition to the response of the hydrological cycle to warming, consistent with previous studies (e.g. Slingo et al. 2000).

-• A robust increase in clear-sky longwave radiative cooling of the atmosphere $(Q{LWc})$ with warming applies to all regions and datasets considered.
-For models without volcanic forcings, $Q{LWc}$ increases at the rate $\sim 3.5 \cdot 5.5 W m^{-2} K^{-1}$ over tropical ocean descent regions, consistent with previous analysis of reanalyses and observationally derived datasets (Allan 2006).
-This response is dominated by enhanced cooling to the surface but is offset by increased clear-sky shortwave heating due to moistening.
-Increased net radiative cooling of the atmosphere is physically consistent with increases in global mean precipitation (e.g. Allen and Ingram 2002; Held and Soden 2006; Lambert and Webb 2008).
+- Models tend to underestimate the clear-sky surface net longwave radiation (SNLc), which is consistent with previous work (Wild 2008); only models that overestimate column-integrated water vapor (CWV) can reproduce SNLc derived semiempirically from observations [e.g., CNRM, Max Planck Institute (MPI)-ECHAM5].
+Nevertheless, biases in mean fields do not necessarily impact climate feedbacks (John and Soden 2007). - A robust increase in SNLc (less surface cooling) with CWV ($\sim 1-1.5$ W m-2 mm-1) is relatively insensitive to region or dataset.
+Where greenhouse gas increases are prescribed and correlated with CWV increases, the calculated sensitivity is enhanced. - A significant rise in CWV with warming was detected in all datasets with the largest response over tropical ocean ascending regions and smallest response over land regions. - Increased radiative cooling of the atmosphere to the surface with warming is robust, of order $2-5 \text{ W m}^{-2} \text{ K}^{-1}$ over tropical oceans.
+The relationship over land is less coherent but a significant trend in SNLc was present for the CMIP3 ensemble mean of around 0.5 W m-2 decade-1 for tropical land and global means, consistent with analysis of surface observations over land (Wild et al. 2008); trends over tropical oceans are slightly larger. - Changes in OLRc are sensitive to forcing from greenhouse gas increases and volcanic aerosol in addition to the response of the hydrological cycle to warming, consistent with previous studies (e.g., Slingo et al. 2000). - A robust increase in clear-sky longwave radiative cooling of the atmosphere (Q{LWc}) with warming applies to all regions and datasets considered.
+For models without volcanic forcings, Q{LWc} increases at the rate \sim 3.5-5.5 W m-2 K-1 over tropical ocean descent regions, consistent with previous analysis of reanalyses and observationally derived datasets (Allan 2006).
+This response is dominated by enhanced cooling to the surface but is offset by increased clear-sky shortwave heating because of moistening.
+Increased net radiative cooling of the atmosphere is physically consistent with increases in global-mean precipitation (e.g., Allen and Ingram 2002; Held and Soden 2006; Lambert and Webb 2008).